-Deli meats, hot dogs, sausages and more are full of nitrates, nitrites and other inflammatory compounds.
-When cooked at high temperatures cured meats can produce carcinogens, making them one of the unhealthiest foods in America.
+Deli meats, hot dogs, sausages, and more contain nitrates, nitrites, and other inflammatory compounds.
+When cooked at high temperatures, cured meats can produce carcinogens, making them one of the unhealthiest foods in America.

 8. Most Fruit Juices

-Those “all-natural” labels can be deceptive, especially when it comes to fruit juices.
+Those “all-natural” labels can be deceptive, especially regarding fruit juices.
 Why?
 Because they’re loaded with fructose sugar – yep, the one that increases belly fat.

 Surprisingly, fruit juice contains nearly the same amount of fructose as soda.
 No wonder kids like it so much!

-Healthier Options: Whole pieces of fruit contain the fiber and are more satisfying than guzzling a cup of juice.
-If you’re looking for a thirst-quenching beverage then pure, filtered water with lemon is an excellent option.
+Healthier Options: Whole pieces of fruit contain fiber and are more satisfying than guzzling a cup of juice.
+If you’re looking for a thirst-quenching beverage, pure, filtered water with lemon is an excellent option.
 Also,

 Related: 9 Surprising Benefits Of Lemon Water